 Think back to your school or college days.
 How many hours could you sit still and listen to someone speak to you?

 There’s a limit to how much you can passively absorb.
-Training programs are not usually tailored to individuals, so it may not fit their goals or learning style.
+Training programs are not usually tailored to individuals, so that form of instruction may not fit people’s goals or learning style.